-The National Planning Policy Framework requires Local Plans over five years to be reviewed.
+The National Planning Policy Framework (NPPF) requires Local Plans over five years to be reviewed.
 The Fenland Local Plan reached five years old on 8th May 2019.
-Therefore, at the Full Council meeting on 21 February 2019, a proposed review and update of the Local Plan was approved along with a revised Local Development Scheme (LDS) which sets out the timetable for its production. the latest iteration of the Local Development Scheme was approved by Cabinet on 28 July 2020.
+Therefore, at the Full Council meeting on 21 February 2019, a proposed review and update of the Local Plan was approved along with a revised Local Development Scheme (LDS) which sets out the timetable for its production.
+The latest iteration of the Local Development Scheme was approved by Cabinet on 15th July 2021.

 Thesets out how the Council will involve and consult with the public and wider stakeholders when planning for the future of the district.
 Government sets out minimum requirements for public consultation on planning matters and the SCI sets out the Council's additional local commitments to consultation.
 The SCI covers consultation arrangements in respect of planning applications, planning policy matters (such as a new Local Plan) and arrangements for community involvement in, and the requirements of, the Neighbourhood Planning process.